Website accessibility statement

 - On some of our older scientific databases, the language of the page has not been set.
 This fails WCAG 2.1 success criteria 3.1.1.

 - Not all of the form fields on our older scientific databases have accessible labels.
 This fails WCAG 2.1 success criteria 3.3.2.
-We are aiming to resolve this by August 2022.

 We've looked into the cost and resources needed to fix the issues above.
 We believe that some of these issues would be too costly to fix right now.
 They are what's known as a disproportionate burden within the meaning of the accessibility regulations.